Eiffy Brush Cleaning Oil

 You can finish with a quick wash at the sink with your favorite brush cleaning soap.

-NON - TOXIC alternatives for paint washes#1 Before turpentine was widely used, artists used 100% Rosemary or Lavender Essential oils to thin their paints and to make "Imprimatura" washes.
+NON - TOXIC alternatives for paint washes#1 Before turpentine was widely used, artists used 100% Rosemary or Spike Lavender Essential oils to thin their paints and to make "Imprimatura" washes.
 These two essential oils are perfect for creating a wash, they evaporate within seconds, creating a very "lean" paint layer, perfect for painting over with subsequent layers of oil paint.

 Most artists could not afford the high expense of essential oil over the last few hundred years, so they used Turpentine as a cheap substitute.
 Modern technology has made essential oil very affordable.
 As a curtesy, I do ask students to refrain from using the essential oils in group painting classes, as some students are highly sensitive to smells of any kind. #2 For the most part, oil paint can be used just as it comes out of the tube.
 An "Imprimatura" (thin, transparent tone) can be made by scribbling plain paint on the canvas with a stiff brush and wiped into the canvas with a rag. #3 If you are painting on an acrylic primed canvas, you can tone your canvas with a watered down acrylic solution and paint over it with oil paints. |